OpenAudible Documentation

 Searching

-The search bar at the top right of the app allows you to filter books by keywords.
-Use CTRL-F to activate the search.
+The search bar at the top right of the app allows you to filter books by text or pre-defined filters.
+Type CTRL-F (Command-F) to activate the search.
+Start typing and all books that match will be shown.
 Use Escape to clear the search results and display all books.

 To the right, a line of text displays the current version, and if there are any upgrades or news available.